Estimated reading time: 5 minutes

 Change without leadership support is destined to fail.

-It is critical that any change initiative is supported at the highest level of leadership within the organization.
+Any change initiative must be supported at the highest level of leadership within the organization.

-The more front line employees hear ‘the big bosses’ talk about the change, the more likely they will be to embrace and support it.
+The more front-line employees hear ‘the big bosses’ talk about the change, the more likely they will embrace and support it.